WHERE CAN I GO FOR MY ANTENATAL APPOINTMENTS

 WHY IS MY BABY NOT ALLOWED TO DRINK A NORMAL FEED?

-This condition common for Travellers, even if it isn’t common in your family.
+This condition is common for Travellers, even if it isn’t common in your family.
 It means that the baby can’t process the milk properly and needs to go on a special (soy) feed.
 All Traveller babies are put on this feed right away when they are born until the tests come back clear.

 WHO CAN I TALK TO IF I'M DOWN OR DEPRESSED?

 Some women might have a low mood or feel depressed during pregnancy.
 It is common to feel this way if you have a history of depression or anxiety.
 It is important to tell your midwife about this as they can refer you on to mental health supports.
-This means that you will get one to one support with a trained midwife who will be able to help you during and after your pregnancy.
+This means that you will get one-to-one support with a trained midwife who will be able to help you during and after your pregnancy.
 These supports are confidential and will in no way affect your maternity care or after you leave the hospital.

 HOW LONG DO I HAVE TO STAY IN THE HOSPITAL AFTER I HAVE MY BABY?